The Course Content (syllabus)

 • Breath work, mantra/sound, and relaxation for mother and baby.

-• Class plans and sequences for Mother & Baby yoga.
+• Class plans and sequences for Mother & Baby yoga, planning for the unexpected!

 • Teaching methodology online and in person.

-The Business of running classes for mums and their little ones
+Also included - The Business of running classes for mums and mums to be.

-• Setting up a class, suitable venues, class times, payment structures and teaching safely online.
+• Setting up a class, suitable venues, class times, payment structures, teaching safely online and marketing made easy.

 • Child protection, and Enhanced Disclosures (CRB checks), our responsibility as yoga teachers.